Driebble/useless-bot/README.md

 This is a basic Discord bot that uses OpenAI's GPT-3 API to generate text-based responses to user messages.
 It also includes integration with OpenAI's Dall-E image-generation API to generate images based on user prompts.

+## Warning!

+OpenAI API is not a free service.
+Though you can start with a free credits on your first sign up.

 ## Prerequisites

 Before running this bot, you will need to set up the following: